 4. Builds your immune system

 Sprouts have a high vitamin C content that makes it a powerful stimulant for the white blood cells in the body to fight off infections and diseases and thus, building your immunity system.
-It also has abundant vitamin A.
+It also has abundant vitamin A. Vitamin A has a number of antioxidant properties that make a great source of immune system strength.
+Make sure you sprout well to reap the maximum profits.

 5. Improves eye sight